Coding-Raja/My-Python-Practice/README.md

 ## 🎯 Purpose
 The goal of this repo is to **learn Python by practicing**.
 Each topic is explained with **simple code examples** so that it’s easier to understand and use.
+You can see the documentation/explanation of code in the "python.txt" file.

 ---